perfectmak/libra-core/Readme.md

 [![Build Status](https://travis-ci.org/perfectmak/libra-core.svg?branch=master)](https://travis-ci.org/perfectmak/libra-core)

+> NOTE: This library is currently not being maintained.
+This is because of my current busy schedule and Libra not being stable and having a lot of breaking changes occurring.
+I'll resume maintaining and updating it when Libra becomes more stable.
+In the meantime, you can use some of the other libraries like [Kulap libra](https://github.com/kulapio/libra-core#readme).
+Thank you ❣️

 # Libra Core

 Libra Core is a javascript library client that can be used to interact with libra nodes.
 It is built using typescript.